|

 There is no sleeper train running between Jakarta and Yogyakarta.

-Yes, there are overnight trains, but they offer the same seating as the daylight trains, ergo there are no beds/berths and you cannot lie down.
+Yes, there are overnight trains, but they offer the same seating as the daylight trains.
+There are no beds/berths and you cannot lie down.

 This begs the question: Should you travel from Jakarta to Yogyakarta during the night?
-For me personally the answer is no.
+For me, the answer is a resounding NO.

 Inside an executive class train from Jakarta to Yogyakarta